-This interim management plan relates to the presence of non-friable asbestos containing material and lead contamination in soil at the site.
-In the absence of a detailed site investigation and appropriate characterisation of lead contamination at the site, this management plan is interim and requires ongoing review and amendment as the conceptual site model develops.
-A summary of asbestos areas of concern and lead in soil exceedances, based on the results of the preliminary site investigations have been graphically presented on Figures 2a to 2d and 3a to 3e.
+This interim management plan relates to the presence of non-friable asbestos containing material and lead contamination in soil, and LNAPL and chromium in groundwater at the site.
+A summary of the asbestos and lead contamination areas have been graphically presented on Figure 2, and groundwater exceedances on Figure 3.